SebCon/lof/README.md

 ```

 #### wait
-Like the delay functionality in JQuery, you can define wait time like this:
+Like the delay functionality in JQuery, you can define wait time before execute the following function like this:
 ```javascript
 lof.getSave('start').wait(1000).show();
 lof.getSave('start').wait(1000).hide();